spinofsf/SDC-Traffic-sign-classifier/README.md

 |    0.000%       | Speed limit (60km/h)  |

-For the rest of the images, the classifier was able to accurately identify them correctly with high certainity
+For the rest of the images, the classifier was able to accurately identify them correctly with very high certainity

 Image2